 Though Dan states there is "a man" in the back of the place, the phantom/homeless person is instead played by a woman, but appears sexually ambiguous when she is viewed only briefly.

-Later in Mulholland Drive, we see a main character, Diane Selwyn, at Winkie's arranging a hit on a woman with whom she had perhaps been in love, by whom she may have been betrayed, and of whom she is also ferociously jealous.
+Later in Mulholland Drive, we see a main character, Diane Selwyn, at Winkie's arranging a hit on a woman with whom she had perhaps been in love, by whom she may have been betrayed, who is now sexually involved with another, and of whom she is also ferociously jealous.
 She gives the hit man some money in a black bag.
 She sits in the same place as had Herb, and the hit man sits in the place as had Dan.
 But Dan, who is only in the film twice, is also there.
 He stands at the counter and looks at her.
 The hit man gives Diane an ordinary blue key and tells her that when she sees this key in the place he told her it would appear, she will know the job is done.
 She asks what the key opens, and he laughs.

-Now, at the film's end, the phantom individual appears again, presented as an otherwordly homeless person.
+At the film's end, the phantom individual appears again, presented as an otherwordly homeless person.
 The individual holds a bag in which is placed a mysterious box, a soda can key beside it.
 By association with the soda can key, the implication is that this box is what the blue key opens, and we have already earlier in the film seen a very different blue key open this same box and that the person who opened it (upon whom the hit will be ordered) disappeared.
 The blue box now in this bag, from the bag, perhaps from the box, emerges an elderly, miniature couple.
 This same elderly couple was with the main character upon her arrival to Hollywood, coincidental traveling companions when her part was that of an idealistic and hopeful girl named Betty Elm.
 They had wished her luck and looked forward to seeing her on the silver screen one day.
 In contrast to the idealistic Betty's story line, Diane Selwyn is a hardened and desperate individual who has lost her dreams and descended into a world of drugs.
 The elderly couple, released from the bag, appear to the despondent Diane and chase her through her apartment, laughing.
 Pursued by unfulfilled promise, her broken dreams now demonic, she screams, runs to her bedroom, grabs a gun and shoots herself.
 A mist fills the room and in the mist we see the sooty-faced creature.
 One interpretation is that Betty would seem what Diane had wished she would be.

 Sooty Character from Mulholland Drive